CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 * ### Issues Fixed:
     * Fixed a minor Python error for device inventory gen python custom command: Removed unused Float Validator and improved error handling was added.
-    * Fixed a Python issue with Sophos custom command: Variable conflict has been resolved.
+    * Fixed a Python issue with Sophos Endpoint Protection custom command: Variable conflict has been resolved.
     * Fixed an issue where the Notable Events dashboard panel was incorrectly displaying information for the AD - User Locked Out alert in the Forensics dashboard.
         * Old: